dhanunay/Formal-verification-of-basic-cache-controller-using-symbi-yosys-/README.md

 # Simple Cache Controller (16 KB)

-* This project implements Formal verifiaction of a cache controller for a 16 KB direct-mapped cache using open source Symbi Yosys tool
+* This project implements Formal verifiaction of a cache controller for a 16 KB direct-mapped cache using [open source SymbiYosys](https://github.com/YosysHQ/sby) tool
 * The cache controller manages requests between a 32-bit processor interface and a 128-bit memory interface.

 ## Cache Specifications